meringu/muruchat/README.md

 **Prerequisites**

-It is recommended to develop in the devcontainer that includes all the software prerequisites.
+It is recommended to develop in the devcontainer as it includes all the software prerequisites.

 ### Worker